SENEGAL BIRDING TOUR: DETAILED ITINERARY

 Senegal: Day 14 After some early morning birding at Wassadou we will set out for the coast, where we will spend three nights at a comfortable lodge in the Saloum Delta.

 The spectacular kite roost and the two rare herons are a very good reason to visit the Saloum, but the area is rich in birdlife generally, not just coastal species but landbirds as well.
-There is another chance for African Finfoot here, while other waterbirds that may be new for the list include Goliath Heron, Eurasian Oystercatcher, White-fronted Plover, Grey (or Black-bellied) Plover, Common Redshank, Bar-tailed Godwit, Whimbrel, Eurasian Curlew, Ruddy Turnstone and Royal Tern.
+There is another chance for African Finfoot here, while other waterbirds that may be new for the list include West African Crested Tern in particular, as well as Goliath Heron, Eurasian Oystercatcher, Grey (or Black-bellied) Plover, Common Redshank, Bar-tailed Godwit, Eurasian Whimbrel, Eurasian Curlew and Ruddy Turnstone.

 Additional key birds of the Saloum are Beaudouin’s Snake Eagle and Four-banded Sandgrouse (both Sahelian endemics or near-endemics), while other new species we may well encounter in this fine area include the strange Standard-winged Nightjar, Mottled Spinetail, European and Swallow-tailed Bee-eaters, Lesser Honeyguide, Mangrove (or Brown) Sunbirds, and Black-rumped Waxbill.

 Senegal: Day 17 After a last morning in the Saloum Delta and some lunch, it will be time to return to Dakar airport, where the tour ends this evening.